ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 --- abstract

-This document specifies the architectural framework for constructing secure and privacy-preserving instantiations of the Privacy Pass protocol (as described in {{draft-davidson-pp-protocol}}).
+This document specifies the architectural framework for constructing secure and anonymity-preserving instantiations of the Privacy Pass protocol (as described in {{draft-davidson-pp-protocol}}).
 The framework refers to the entire ecosystem of Privacy Pass clients and servers.
 This document makes recommendations on how this ecosystem should be